Marvelius-Putra/Sales_Order/README.md

 ![image](https://github.com/user-attachments/assets/3e7dfcf2-78c0-43ad-b52b-a68fa2aa071b)

 ### 3. Edit Page
-Go to edit icon from the home page direct to edit page.
+Go to the edit icon from the home page and it will go directly to the edit page.
 This is the Edit page to Add, Edit, and Delete the items in the database.
 You will see the pop-up message, once the item is successfully saved.
 ![image](https://github.com/user-attachments/assets/53f16c8f-a628-4d8a-85e0-e2498241fa64)

-#### Modifiy Items
+#### Modify Items
 ![image](https://github.com/user-attachments/assets/188d1f23-4e43-4878-9b0e-23f4041c8e5e)

 #### Save Changes